 When it comes to it, most players might look to build their attack first and worry about the rest of the squad later.
 It’s a system that makes sense with virtual title races often won and lost on how big strikers perform in tight games.

 Others may look to fill the wings with pace, getting the better of their opponents by steering clear of challenges and playing on the counter-attack.

 But what of the defence and, in particular, the centre-backs?

 Let’s take a look at the real world for a second and Liverpool’s signing of Virgil van Dijk, the final piece of Jurgen Klopp’s puzzle.
-Had the Dutchman not joined, who knows if Liverpool would have won the Champions League or Premier League (just look at their downturn in form since his injury!).
+Had the Dutchman not joined, who knows if Liverpool would have won the Champions League or Premier League (just look at their downturn in form following his injury!).